Emmanuella Amoh

 Academic Interests & Research Narrative

-While my academic interests cover Sub-Saharan Africa, I am a twentieth-century West African and African Diaspora intellectual and political historian.
+While my academic interests cover Sub-Saharan Africa, I am an African and Diaspora African historian.
 My current research, which sits at the intersection of Decolonization, the Civil Rights Movement, and the Cold War, follows Ghanaian and African American intellectuals and their reconfiguration of Blackness as a tool for advancing Black liberation and development in the postwar years.
 I highlight the changing and overlapping meaning of Blackness in Ghana and the United States, as well as the complexity surrounding national and racial identities within Pan-Africanism.

 Additionally, I am interested in transnational history, particularly about Africa and the United States.
 My interest in transnationalism informs my research and teaching, where I teach my students to see the global connections in our everyday experiences, and to have an expansive view not only of Africa but their world and the world around them.